 History is more than the study of the past.
 It is the process of recording, reconstructing, and interpreting the past through the investigation of a variety of sources.
 It is a discipline that gives people an understanding of themselves and others in relation to the world, both past and present.
 Students of history should learn how the discipline works.
 It is an exploratory subject that poses questions without providing definitive answers.
-In order to understand the past, students must engage with it both through exposure to primary historical sources, and through the work of historians.
-Historical study involves both selection and interpretation of data and critical evaluation of it.
-Students of history should appreciate the relative nature of historical knowledge and understanding, as each generation reflects its own world and preoccupations and as more evidence emerges.
+In order to understand the past, students must engage with it both through exposure to primary historical sources, and through the work of history should appreciate the relative nature of historical knowledge and understanding, as each generation reflects its own world and preoccupations and as more evidence emerges.
 A study of history both requires and develops an individual's understanding of, and empathy for, people living in other periods and contexts.